How to Clean White Sneakers

 - If your sneakers have removable insoles, take those out too!
 Insoles tend to trap the most odor and grime, so cleaning them separately ensures a deeper, more thorough clean.

 - In a bowl, mix a bit of dish soap, laundry detergent, and warm water.
 Stir until it’s slightly bubbly.
+This is going to be your cleaning solution.

 - Toss your laces into the soapy water and scrub them by hand until they’re clean.
 Squeeze out the excess water and set them aside to air dry.